ukhsa-collaboration/standards-development/docs/gds-service-standard.md

 In addition, teams **SHOULD**:

-- map each point of the standard to relevant team activities, artefacts or controls
+- map each point of the [GDS Service Standard][1] to relevant team activities, artefacts or controls
-- use the standard to guide architectural, design and delivery decisions
+- use the [GDS Service Standard][1] to guide architectural, design and delivery decisions
 - review alignment regularly as the service evolves
 - use the [GDS service manual][2] as a reference for good practice

 ### Service assessments

 Some services may be subject to formal [GDS assessments][3].
-These assessments help ensure that services meet the standard before progressing to the next phase.
+These assessments help ensure that services meet the [GDS Service Standard][1] before progressing to the next phase.

 Teams **MUST**:

 - engage with the assessment process early
-- maintain evidence of how the service meets each point of the standard
+- maintain evidence of how the service meets each point of the [GDS Service Standard][1]
 - address any recommendations or actions from assessors

 Services that are not formally assessed **SHOULD** still use the standard as a benchmark for quality and user-centred design.